|Nutrition Facts (per serving)|

-In an empty cocktail shaker, pour the gin, lemon, and lime juices, simple syrup, cream, egg white, and fleurs d'orange.
+In an cocktail shaker, pour gin, cream, simple syrup, lemon and lime juices, egg white, and fleurs d'orange.

 Dry shake without ice.

-Fill the shaker with ice.
-Shake vigorously again (more than normal to ensure the egg and cream are well mixed and the drink is silky).
+Fill shaker with ice.
+Shake vigorously again (more than normal to ensure egg and cream are well mixed and drink is silky).